Oluwapelumi99/Yoga-Club/README.md

 <li>Made footer fixed at the bottom of the screen so it does not move while scrolling upwards through the page.</li>

 ### Media query
-<li>A prefers-reduced motion have been added to the classes page to enable the background video to stop playing and change to a pink background color on devices that have been set to enable reduced motion.
-This has been done to improve accessibility and to make the site enoyable for users who do not like unnecessary motion.
-This query has been tested and a screenshot of what it will look like on this devices have been added below- </li>
+<li>A media query of prefers-reduced-motion have been added to the classes styles to enable the background video on the page to change to a pink background with black texts on it on devices that have been set to enable reduced motion.
+This has been done to improve accessibility and to make the site enjoyable for users who do not like unnecessary motion.
+This query has been tested and a screenshot of what it will look like on these devices have been added below- </li>
 <img width="1710" alt="Screenshot 2024-03-15 at 09 15 53" src="https://github.com/Oluwapelumi99/Yoga-Club/assets/156908824/08654925-82eb-4c21-8dee-4e0c1ab8dfe6">